 Bigbank AS was founded on 22 September 1992.
 A licence for operating as a credit institution was obtained on 27 September 2005.
-Bigbank's core services are term deposits and consumer loans.
+Bigbank's core services are consumer loans and term deposits.

 The Group's structure at the reporting date:

 The branches in Latvia, Lithuania, Finland, Sweden and Spain offer lending services similar to those of the parent.
 In addition, the parent and its Latvian, Finnish and Swedish branches offer deposit services.
-In addition, Bigbank AS provides cross-border deposit services in Germany, the Netherlands and
+In addition, Bigbank AS provides cross-border deposit services in Germany, the Netherlands and Austria.
+The core business of